mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

 * process of reducing a word to its root form
     * root form may not be a real word
 * extremely handy when searching
-    * match words sharing the root or stem of the word
+    * match words sharing the root
     * make your searches more flexible than rigid exact matching
 * example
     * word: "administrations"